Meet Our Counselors

 With over 20 years of experience, my career has been dedicated to helping individuals impacted by trauma, especially those dealing with post-traumatic stress disorder (PTSD), anxiety, and depression.
 I have worked with clients who have experienced a broad range of traumas, including abuse, intimate partner violence, combat trauma, and medical trauma.
 After more than a decade at the PTSD Clinic at the Veterans Affairs in Temple, Texas, I’m excited to be a part of the team here at Austin Counseling and Trauma Specialists.

 I specialize in Evidence-Based Treatments (EBTs) for PTSD, including Cognitive Processing Therapy (CPT), Written Exposure Therapy (WET), and Prolonged Exposure (PE).
 I also offer Cognitive Behavioral Therapy (CBT), Anger Management, Couples therapy focused on PTSD issues, and Mindfulness-Based approaches.
 Because every individual’s recovery process is unique, it is important to adjust the treatment approach to best suit each person's situation and abilities.
 My work is grounded in understanding the challenges faced by those coping with trauma, and I strive to provide a supportive, non-judgmental environment where clients feel safe to heal and progress at their own pace.
-I believe that without safety, there can be no trust; without trust, there is no
+I believe that without safety, there can be no trust; without trust, there is no therapeutic relationship, and without that relationship, it is difficult to engage in the hard but necessary work of healing.

 A Little About Me: